joinfoura/foura-mini/README.md

 1. tests pass with `npm test`
 2. linting passes with `npm run lint`
-3. you've opened a pull request requesting a merge from your forked repository branch containing the changes required
+3. all changes have been committed to the `user/add_last_name` branch
+4. the project has been compressed and emailed to Adam

 ### Setup ###